Fine-grained monitoring

 1. Log on to the CLB console.

-2. In the top menu bar, select the region where the CLB instance is located.
+2. In the top navigation bar, select the region where the CLB instance is located.

-3. On the Instances page, find the CLB instance that you want to manage, click its ID, and then click the Fine-grained Monitoring tab.
+3. On the Instances page, click the ID of the target instance, and then click the Fine-grained Monitoring tab.

 4. Enable fine-grained monitoring for the current region.